Circumference Calculator

 • Explaining why π is constant for all circles

-Despite being a fundamental geometric concept, circumference calculations often involve misconceptions that can lead to errors in practical applications:
+Despite being a fundamental geometric concept, circumference calculations often involve misconceptions that can lead to errors in practical applications and mathematical understanding:

 Misconception 1: Confusing Radius and Diameter

-Common Error: Using radius value when diameter is required, or vice versa.
+Common Error: Using radius value when diameter is required, or vice versa, leading to results that are off by a factor of 2.

 Correct Understanding: Radius is the distance from center to edge (half the diameter).
 Diameter is the distance across the circle through the center (twice the radius).